 flag removes the container after running so we don’t accumulate stopped containers.

 Remember, this is a general tutorial on Docker.
-These concepts will help give you a better understanding of working with RunPod.
+These concepts will help give you a better understanding of working with Runpod.